Svedrin/microfw/README.md

 # Configuration

-MicroFW uses four tables to read configuration data from.
+MicroFW uses five tables to read configuration data from.
 Examples of those can be found in the `etc` subdirectory.

 ## Services